 This test identifies both genuine and counterfeit bullion through a small chemical reaction.
 Start, by purchasing the silver acid test kit.
 Be sure to read the instructions completely and carefully before attempting any testing.
-If performed improperly, you could not only cause harm to both the bullion and yourself.
+If performed improperly, you could cause harm to both the bullion and yourself.
 Apply the acid to your bullion as instructed.
 Observe the change in color to the site of application.
 Red, brown or green confirm that your piece is real silver.
 Any other color indicates a counterfeit.

 Ultrasound machines can be used to verify the authenticity of your bullion measuring its composition consistency.
 Different metals will affect how quickly the sound waves pass through it.
 However, we recommend that customers leave this particular method of testing to a professional since such machines can be costly, typically starting at $1,000 USD and assessing the speeds require a lot of technical knowledge.

 It is best to stay away from methods of testing that require indenting, scraping or dropping your gold or silver.
 These invasive tests could damage your bullion, consequently decreasing the value of your investment.
 Light striking as in the “Ping” test is acceptable and should not cause any damage.

 Ultimately, the best approach to assuring the authenticity of your bullion pieces is to purchase them from a reputable dealer.
 This is where we can be of some assistance.
 At JM Bullion, we are dedicated to helping customers meet their investment needs by providing them with a wide selection of authentic precious metal bullion and since we deal exclusively with only the most respected mints across the globe, customers can place their orders with full confidence that they are purchasing a genuine silver or gold collectible.
 The few products purchased from individual sellers are thoroughly inspected to confirm condition, and we use state-of-the-art equipment to validate their authenticity.
 For any further questions about our products or their authenticity, please give us a call at 800-276-6508.
 You can also contact our informed staff via live chat or online form submissions.